-Quality and operational information, for example NHS performance information, surveys, audits and external body reviews, was used to ensure and improve performance.
+Quality and operational information, for example NHS BSA performance information and external body reviews, was used to ensure and improve performance.
 Performance information was combined with the views of patients.

 The provider had information governance arrangements and staff were aware of the importance of these in protecting patients' personal information.